LoganDSPrice/teachersmanual-test/setting-up-github.md

 So Cloud9 can see private repos.

-## Set member privileges to "None"
+## Set default member privileges to "None"